This article talks about how our mind, heart, body and spirit work together to provide an integrative stress management system.

 Try to establish caring and mindful dialogue with this part of you and inquire what is needed to lessen the stress or soothe the wound.
 You may be surprised at the great wisdom your body gives you.
-If this interests you, you may wish to explore my next book on mind-body healing, due for release in Feb 2019.
+If this interests you, you may wish to explore my book on mind-body healing.

 Addressing mind, heart, body, and spirit – the quickest and most lasting way to greater wellbeing and best performance

 In my experience, we transform and heal stress in a lasting way best when we acknowledge that the mind, heart, body, and spirit work as one entity.
 This unity represents incredible power and brilliance when integrated together.
 And, this is how I work with my clients as their coach.
 The same entity will feel and perform far worse when disconnected.